-Panasonic G9 versus Panasonic GX8
+Panasonic G9 vs GX8

 The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and July 2015.
 Both the G9 and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 20.2 megapixel.
+Both cameras offer a resolution of 20.2 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (22 percent) than the Panasonic G9.
 Moreover, the GX8 is markedly lighter (26 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.